ashdavies/talks/2023/10/refactoring-and-test-fakes/refactoring-and-test-fakes.md

 ^ Further, may want to isolate error prone dependencies.

-^ Test single unit in isolation.
+^ Testing our implementation in isolation

 ---